Yunlong2601/infocomesecelderlyjoy/replit.md

 The application features an elderly-friendly light theme designed for enhanced readability, utilizing high-contrast colors, larger fonts, white backgrounds with dark text, and improved button sizing and spacing.
 The design emphasizes accessibility, with a mobile-first approach and large, accessible UI elements.
 Jinja2 templates with Bootstrap 5 are used, along with Font Awesome for consistent iconography.

 ### Technical Implementations
 The backend is built with Flask and SQLAlchemy ORM, using PostgreSQL for the production database.
 Authentication is managed via Flask-Login, and forms are handled by Flask-WTF with WTForms for robust validation.

+**Comprehensive Security System**: All security features are consolidated in `comprehensive_security_system.py` for easy code walkthrough, including:
+- Multi-Factor Authentication (2FA) with email-based verification
+- Role-Based Access Control (RBAC) with fine-grained permissions
+- Session Security with integrity validation and hijacking protection
+- Data Encryption (AES-256) for sensitive data like NRIC and phone numbers
+- Security Middleware with rate limiting and attack detection
-Security measures include Werkzeug for password hashing and comprehensive OWASP Top 10 protections.
-Sensitive data like NRIC and phone numbers are encrypted using AES-256, while security answers are hashed.
-The system implements a comprehensive Role-Based Access Control (RBAC) with multi-layer security architecture, including authentication, session integrity, rate limiting, authorization, and ownership validation.
-This ensures enterprise-grade security, preventing broken access control, cryptographic failures, injection attacks, and other common vulnerabilities.
+- OWASP Top 10 protection with comprehensive logging and monitoring

+The system implements enterprise-grade security preventing broken access control, cryptographic failures, injection attacks, and other common vulnerabilities.
 Role-specific homepage experiences are provided for elderly users, volunteers, and organizers, along with a complete admin system for database and user management.

 ### Feature Specifications
 The application supports a role-based user system with distinct flows for elderly, organizers, and volunteers.
 It includes dynamic registration, comprehensive profile management (including profile picture uploads and secure password/security question management), and personalized email notifications.
 Event management features include full CRUD operations for events, an approval workflow for events, RSVP functionality for community members, and a volunteer application system with capacity management.
 The admin system allows for user management, event approval/rejection, and account termination with data cascade deletion.